What's in, and what's out, as House nears vote on Biden bill

 — The bill would create a new surtax on multimillionaires and billionaires and close a provision that allows some wealthy taxpayers to avoid paying the 3.8% Medicare tax on their earnings.

-— Raise a $10,000 cap on state and local tax deductions to $72,500.
+— A $10,000 cap on state and local tax deductions would be raised to $72,500.
 Tax analysts say the change would largely benefit high-income households.

 IMMIGRATION

-— Those who entered the United State prior to Jan.
-2, 2011, and have continuously resided there since would be eligible for renewable parole grants for five years once paying an administrative fee and completing security and background checks.
-The parole status gives recipients authorization to travel and work in the U.S. and deems them eligible for a REAL ID compliant driver's license or a state identification card.
+— Those who entered the United States prior to Jan.
+2, 2011, and have continuously resided there since would be eligible for renewable parole grants for five years after paying an administrative fee and completing security and background checks.
+The parole status gives recipients authorization to travel and work in the U.S. and deems them eligible for a Real ID-compliant driver's license or a state identification card.

 PAID FAMILY AND MEDICAL LEAVE

-Eligible workers would receive up to four weeks of paid leave to reimburse them for time taken to care for a new child, or other family members or recover from illness.
+— Eligible workers would receive up to four weeks of paid leave to reimburse them for time taken to care for a new child or other family members or to recover from illness.
 Biden had initially proposed 12 weeks of paid family leave.

 WHAT'S OUT OF THE BILL